 Description of Dances

 The Scottish version is meant to be an enactment of an Irish washerwoman in an agitated frame of mind.
 The Irish Jig is an energetic dance with lots of fist shaking and skirt flouncing by the female competitors.
 The story of the dance is as follows: Female dancers are acting out the anger of an Irish woman whose husband has not made it home from the pub until all hours.
 Male dancers are acting out the happy-go-lucky Irishman facing his wives’ tirade.
 It is one of the National dances that has its own costume.

 Flora MacDonald’s Fancy

-This is a dance in honour o Flora MacDonald who helped Bonnie Prince Charlie escape to the Isle of Skye.
-In 1746 this intrepid young Scotswoman helped Bonnie Prince Charlie escape to France after his defeat at the Battle of Aulloden.
-Such heroism won her the admiration of the Scottish people who honoured her in this dance.
+This is a dance in honour of Flora MacDonald.
+In 1746 this intrepid young Scotswoman helped Bonnie Prince Charlie escape to France after his defeat at the Battle of Culloden.
+Such heroism won her the admiration of the Scottish people who honoured her with this dance.

 The Lilt exemplifies National dances as it is very graceful and heavily influenced by ballet.
 It is an unusual dance because it has only six beats per measure rather the standard eight.